ASTR 1210 (O'Connell) Study Guide

 age of the Earth.
 Hundreds or thousands of years represent the

 longest time scales we can easily comprehend, yet the age of the Earth

 is millions of times longer.
-The textbook-based time scale
+The model time scale described

 There are two primary methods for dating the Earth's surface:

 - Developed in the 19th century (after road and railroad